CONDITIONS

 Period Pain (Dysmenorrhoea): Understanding Your Symptoms and Finding Relief

-For many women, period pain (dysmenorrhea) is part of life — but when the pain becomes severe, overwhelming, or starts interfering with daily activities, it’s time to seek support.
+For many women, period pain (dysmenorrhoea) is just part of life — but when the pain is severe, overwhelming or starts to interfere with daily activities, it’s time to get support.

-While period pain is common, certain conditions like endometriosis and pelvic inflammatory disease can lead to significant complications.
+While period pain is common, conditions like endometriosis and pelvic inflammatory disease can cause complications.

-At Happiher, we believe women shouldn’t have to simply “put up” with debilitating periods.
-As a private gynaecologist in London, I help women find the causes of their period pain and develop effective, personalised treatments to ease symptoms and restore quality of life.
+At Happiher, we believe women shouldn’t have to “put up” with debilitating periods.
+As a private gynaecologist in London, I help women find the cause of their period pain and develop tailored treatments to ease symptoms and get their life back.

 Period pain, also known as dysmenorrhoea (painful menstrual periods), is a common condition that affects many women during their menstrual cycle.
-It is characterised by painful periods, which can range from mild to severe pain in the lower abdomen.
-The pain can start before or during the menstrual period and can last for several days.
+It’s characterised by painful periods which can range from mild to severe pain in the lower abdomen.
+The pain can start before or during the period and can last for several days.
 Period pain happens when your womb tightens during your period.
-In some cases, period pain can be a sign of an underlying medical condition, such as endometriosis or pelvic inflammatory disease.
-Understanding the causes and symptoms of period pain is essential for effective management and treatment.
+In some cases period pain can be a sign of an underlying medical condition, such as endometriosis or pelvic inflammatory disease.
+Understanding the causes and symptoms of period pain is key to management and treatment.

 Dysmenorrhoea is the medical term for painful periods.
-It refers to cramping, aching, or throbbing pain in the lower abdomen and pelvis that happens just before or during menstruation.
+It’s cramping, aching or throbbing pain in the lower abdomen and pelvis that happens just before or during menstruation.

-Primary dysmenorrhoea: painful periods not linked to another health condition, often starting in adolescence.
-Primary dysmenorrhoea often occurs in teenagers and women in their 20s.
+Primary dysmenorrhoea: painful periods not linked to another health condition, often starts in adolescence.
+Primary dysmenorrhoea often affects teenagers and women in their 20s.

 Secondary dysmenorrhoea: painful periods caused by an underlying condition, such as endometriosis or fibroids

-Both types can be physically and emotionally draining, and both deserve attention.
+Both can be physically and emotionally draining and both deserve attention.

 Types of Dysmenorrhoea

-There are two main types of dysmenorrhoea: primary and secondary.
+There are two types of dysmenorrhoea: primary and secondary.
 Primary dysmenorrhoea is the most common type and occurs when there is no underlying medical condition causing the pain.
-It is often characterised by crampy pain in the lower abdomen, which can radiate to the back and thighs.
-Some women may experience more painful periods due to higher levels of prostaglandins or underlying health conditions.
-Secondary dysmenorrhoea, on the other hand, is caused by an underlying medical condition, such as endometriosis, fibroids, or pelvic inflammatory disease.
-This type of dysmenorrhoea can cause more severe pain and other symptoms, such as heavy bleeding and vaginal discharge.
+It’s often characterised by crampy pain in the lower abdomen which can radiate to the back and thighs.
+Some women may have more painful periods due to higher levels of prostaglandins or underlying health conditions.
+Secondary dysmenorrhoea on the other hand is caused by an underlying medical condition, such as endometriosis, fibroids or pelvic inflammatory disease.
+This type of dysmenorrhoea can cause more severe pain and other symptoms like heavy bleeding and vaginal discharge.
 Secondary dysmenorrhoea tends to occur in women in their 30s and 40s.

 Symptoms of Period Pain